OscarBennich/dnd-notes/Campaign - 'Chip and The Groundbounds'/Items/A History of Tal’Dorei.md

 Tantalising rumours of immortality began to slither through the most decadent circles of arcanists, magi and nobility.
 One mortal mage, her name lost and struck from history, crafted now-forbidden rites, challenging, and subsequently felling the God of Death.
 She took his place among the pantheon, making her the first and only living mortal to ascend to divinity.
 Only the title of this successor, or to some, usurper, survives - The [[Matron of Ravens]].

 Her ascension became a catalyst for many of the horrors of the Age of Arcanum, as other arcanists sought to imitate her.
-An archmage named Vespin Chloras, renowned throughout ancient Vasselheim for his wealth, skill and cruelty, sought the guidance and power of the banished Betrayer gods so that he could do the same.
-What happened instead was that he wrought asunder the gates of their prisons, releasing the Betrayers and allowing them to walk Exandria once more, next to the Prime Deities.
+An archmage named Vespin Chloras, renowned throughout ancient [[Vasselheim]] for his wealth, skill and cruelty, sought the guidance and power of the banished Betrayer gods so that he could do the same.
+What happened instead was that he wrought asunder the gates of their prisons, releasing the Betrayers and allowing them to walk [[Exandria]] once more, next to the Prime Deities.

-The gods of hatred and despair had warped their prisons into reflections of their depravity.
-The Abyss, once a formless place of chaos and a by-product of the gods’ creation, was twisted into a place of evil, and the Hells were created and presided upon by Asmodeus the Lord of the Hells.
+The gods of hatred and despair had warped their prisons into reflections of their depravity. [[The Abyss]], once a formless place of chaos and a by-product of the gods’ creation, was twisted into a place of evil, and the Hells were created and presided upon by Asmodeus the Lord of the Hells.

 The released Betrayers created a new kingdom on the far end of the world, the capital of which was named Ghor Dranas, the Gathering of Shadows.
 Here, the twisted power of their corrupted planes seeped into the world, scaring the lands and drawing to them the mortals susceptible to the gods’ grand promises of infinite power over the arcane.
 Eventually, the Betrayers led an assault on Vasselheim itself.